zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 	**Knowledge Point**: A separate Functional Ack will be generated for every Transaction set

-3. Navigate to Monitoring -> B2B Tracking page.
+3. Navigate to Monitoring->B2B Tracking page.
 You should see 2 Business Messages under the Business Messages Tab for your specific Trading Partner.

 		Tip:  Select the Filter to search based on Trading Partner Name